Swampy Cree language: Questions

-Content questions use not "nā" but a special form of the verb.
+Content questions use not nā but a special form of the verb.
 The structure of the sentence then reads: question word - predicate (in conjunct form).
 Because verbs in their conjunct form do not use prefixes but express the subject as part of the suffix, the form of the sentence can be described as Question word - Verb - (Object) - Subject (with VOS all one word).

 Negation

-The negative particle "mōla" is use before the person prefix of a verb and before any particles that directly modify and precede it:
+The negative particle mōla is used before the person prefix of a verb and before any particles that directly modify and precede it:

-"Mōla nikihtohtān" I'm not going away.
+Mōla nikihtohtān.
+"I'm not going away."

-"Mōla māskōc wīpac nētē nika-ihtān" I shall probably not be there soon.
+Mōla māskōc wīpac nētē nika-ihtān.
+"I shall probably not be there soon."

 Indirect objects

-In English, with verbs like "give, show, lend, etc.", it is often said that the verb takes a direct and an indirect object, and the recipient is the indirect object.
+In English, with verbs like "to give", "to show", "to lend", etc., it is often said that the verb takes a direct and an indirect object, and the recipient is the indirect object.
 In Cree, the recipient is considered the immediate object.
 The object being given is then moved over one more "slot".
-That is of importance especially when one deals with two third-person objects.
-In the sentence, "John gave Mary the book," Mary would be in the third person, and the book would be in the obviative.
+This fact is of importance especially when one deals with two third-person objects.
+In the sentence "John gave Mary the book", Mary would be in the third person, and the book would be in the obviative.